Leading their Sector through Innovation & Technology

 Strategic Response Systems keeps a close eye on technology innovation while never abandoning the tried-and-true solutions – each customer is fitted with the very best solutions to meet their specific needs.
-IaaS emerged as a popular cloud computing model in the early 2010s, and is today the standard solutions many types of workloads.
+IaaS emerged as a popular cloud computing model in the early 2010s and is today the standard solution for many types of workloads.

 Beyond that it also was the foundation for SRS to implement a number of crucial strategic solutions:

 - Hosting of data and applications on StrategicCloud including software upgrades from CRM/data management to word process and industry-specific Perfect Law system;

 - Replacement of onsite communications gear with modern, high-speed equipment (from analog to VOIP);

 - Modernization of previous tape-based backup, to digital enterprise-wide backup system, which vastly improved speed to restore files (from days to minutes) as well as overall data security;

 - Standardize licenses and register the firm’s workstations including moving away from an insecure LOGMEIN approach to a more secure, encrypted SonicWall VPN (Virtual Private Network), and

 - Implement a reliable onsite system backup infrastructure. centralizing and securing desktops with complex passwords and other layered security strategies in order to more easily detect any potential intrusions.